Mount Democrat: Trailhead access

 The Conservation Fund, a non-profit organization that protects land and water resources, acquired 300 acres of Mount Democrat.
 The purchase includes the trailhead and summit, and the Conservation Fund intends to transfer the land to the United States Forest Service to ensure permanent public access.

 Mount Democrat is one of Colorado's 58 fourteeners, peaks that rise above 14,000 feet in elevation.
 The fourteeners are a popular destination for hikers and climbers, and they can be a significant economic boon for small towns near the trailheads.
 However, annual visitors to Mount Democrat fell from 25,000 to 8,000 after the previous landowner closed the trailheads in 2021.

-The Conservation Fund's purchase of Mount Democrat is seen as a positive development for recreation enthusiasts and the local economy.
-It will ensure that the public continues to have access to this iconic peak and will help support the businesses in the surrounding communities.
+The Conservation Fund's purchase of Mount Democrat will ensure that the public continues to have access to Mount Democrat and will help support the businesses in the surrounding communities.

 Historical names

 Before being called Mount Democrat, it was known as Republic Mountain and Mount Buckskin.
-The Buckskin name came from a nearby town which got its name from Joseph "Buckskin Joe" Higginbottom.
-After the naming of Mount Lincoln in 1861, Southerners who supported the Democratic party gave the peak its current name, and it was put on official maps in 1883.
+The Buckskin name came from a nearby town that got its name from Joseph "Buckskin Joe" Higginbottom.
+After the naming of Mount Lincoln in 1861, Southerners who supported the Democratic Party gave the peak its current name, and it was put on official maps in 1883.

+Mining history

+The Mosquito Range, which contains Mount Democrat, has a long history of mining.
+Along the trail on Mount Democrat are the remains of the Kentucky Belle Mine.
+This mine is located at about 12,400 feet.
+It mainly focused on gold mining, though it also mined silver.
+It was discovered in the 1900s and has no plans to reopen.

+This points to a deeper history of mining around Mount Democrat.
+Gold and silver mining was so extensive on the mountain that it is important to be cautious when going off trail; there could be collapsing mining holes, shafts, and tunnels.
+In fact, the liability concerns that these dangers pose are the reason why landowners previously restricted access to Mount Democrat, though access has reopened since then.